Charing Cross, Euston and Hampstead Railway: Search for financing, 1893–1903

 Although the company had permission to construct the railway, it still had to raise the capital for the construction works.
-The CCE&HR was not alone; four other new tube railway companies were looking for investors – the Baker Street & Waterloo Railway (BS&WR), the Waterloo & City Railway (W&CR) and the Great Northern & City Railway (GN&CR) (the three other companies that put forward bills in 1892) and the Central London Railway (CLR, which had received assent in 1891).
+The CCE&HR was not alone; four other new tube railway companies were looking for investors – the Baker Street and Waterloo Railway (BS&WR), the Waterloo & City Railway (W&CR) and the Great Northern & City Railway (GN&CR) (the three other companies that put forward bills in 1892) and the Central London Railway (CLR, which had received assent in 1891).
 Only the W&CR, which was the shortest line and was backed by the London and South Western Railway with a guaranteed dividend, was able to raise its funds without difficulty.
 For the CCE&HR and the rest, much of the remainder of the decade saw a struggle to find investors in an uninterested market.
 A share offer in April 1894 had been unsuccessful and in December 1899 only 451 out of the company's 177,600 £10 shares had been part sold to eight investors.

-Like most legislation of its kind, the act of 1893 imposed a time limit for the compulsory purchase of land and the raising of capital.
+Like most legislation of its kind, the Charing Cross, Euston, and Hampstead Railway Act 1893 imposed a time limit for the compulsory purchase of land and the raising of capital.
 To keep the powers granted by the act alive, the CCE&HR submitted a series of further bills to Parliament for extensions of time.
-Extensions were granted by the Charing Cross Euston and Hampstead Railway Acts, 1897, 1898, 1900, and 1902.
+Extensions were granted by the Charing Cross, Euston and Hampstead Railway Act 1897 (60 & 61 Vict. c. xxxix), the Charing Cross, Euston and Hampstead Railway Act 1898 (61 & 62 Vict. c. cxiii), the Charing Cross, Euston and Hampstead Railway Act 1900 (63 & 64 Vict. c. x), and the Charing Cross, Euston and Hampstead Railway Act 1902 (2 Edw.
+7. c. cclvi).

 A contractor was appointed in 1897, but funds were not available and no work was started.
 In 1900, foreign investors came to the rescue of the CCE&HR: American financier Charles Yerkes, who had been lucratively involved in the development of Chicago's tramway system in the 1880s and 1890s, saw the opportunity to make similar investments in London.
 Starting with the purchase of the CCE&HR in September 1900 for £100,000, he and his backers purchased a number of the unbuilt tube railways, and the operational but struggling Metropolitan District Railway (MDR).

-With the CCE&HR and the other companies under his control, Yerkes established the UERL to raise funds to build the tube railways and to electrify the steam-operated MDR.
+With the CCE&HR and the other companies under his control, Yerkes established in 1902 the UERL to raise funds to build the tube railways and to electrify the steam-operated MDR.
 The UERL was capitalised at £5 million with the majority of shares sold to overseas investors.
 Further share issues followed, which raised a total of £18 million (equivalent to approximately £ today) to be used across all of the UERL's projects.